Guillaumecoi/MUCM/CONTRIBUTING.md

 ### User Documentation

-- Update `README.md` for user-facing changes
+- Update `docs/` with new features or changes
-- Add guides in appropriate `docs/guides/` subdirectory:
-  - `cli/` for CLI and interactive mode documentation
-  - `workflows/` for use case, scenario, actor, and methodology guides
-  - `customization/` for configuration and template guides
-  - `testing/` for testing-related documentation
+- Maintain guides for installation, configuration, usage
-- Update CLI reference at `docs/guides/cli/cli-reference.md`
+- Keep README up to date with key features and links

 ### Template and Methodology Contributions